jaclu/tmux-packet-loss/README.md

 You are recommended to also consider changing status-interval to keep the update rate for this plugin relevant to your reporting needs.
-If you do 6 samples, the recomended intervall would be 5
+If you do 6 samples, the recommended interview would be 5

-Since ping is basically instantaneous it can be set to one higher than status-intervall.
+Since ping is instantaneous it can be set to one higher than status-interval.
 Then sampling and reporting would be more or less in sync.

 ```tmux
 set -g status-interval 5
 ```

-## Nerdy stuf
+## Nerdy stuff

 All timestamps in the DB use generic time i.e. in most cases UTC.
 Not having to bother with timezones simplifies the code, since DB times